pulumi/pulumi-hugo/themes/default/content/testimonials/_index.md

       link: https://twitter.com/ShahidDev/status/1582965131629428736
       source: twitter
     -
-      message: 'The developer experience of Pulumi is just sublime.
+      message: "The developer experience of Pulumi is just sublime.
 As a prior Terraform user, the grass is substantially greener on this side.
 I''m so glad I made the switch two years back.
-Using Terraform for my current use case would be a massive downgrade.'
+Using Terraform for my current use case would be a massive downgrade."
       author: "@justedagain"
       link: https://twitter.com/justedagain/status/1583063827524251649
       source: twitter
     -
-      message: 'I just want to say that I''m amazed at what Pulumi can provide.
+      message: "I just want to say that I''m amazed at what Pulumi can provide.
 I make twitch videos of my side projects and I was playing with Pulumi in creating my lambda function.
-I wanted to use my Pulumi code to...'
+I wanted to use my Pulumi code to..."
       author: "u/akali1987"
       link: https://www.reddit.com/r/devops/comments/y8418w/amazed_with_pulumi/
       source: reddit
     -
-      message: From PoC in a week, to reaching production with confidence the week after, we’re super impressed by Pulumi’s focus on the developer experience and general ease of use.
-We have since expanded our usage of Pulumi to manage our infrastructure and have a GitHub Actions-powered workflow with automatic PR previews that is a breeze to use. (click to read blog post)
+      message: "From PoC in a week, to reaching production with confidence the week after, we’re super impressed by Pulumi’s focus on the developer experience and general ease of use.
+We have since expanded our usage of Pulumi to manage our infrastructure and have a GitHub Actions-powered workflow with automatic PR previews that is a breeze to use. (click to read blog post)"
       author: Tiago Sousa
       link: https://blog.amplemarket.com/using-pulumi-to-deal-with-growing-pains/
       source: blog